-During 2023 and 2022, 40% and 25%, respectively, of the Organization's net contributions and grants were received from one donor.
-At June 30, 2023 and 2022, 83% and 68% of the Organization's net pledges receivable were due from two donors, respectively.
+During 2024 and 2023, 75% and 40%, respectively, of the Organization's net contributions and grants were received from three donors and one donor.
+At June 30, 2024 and 2023, 75% and 83% of the Organization's net pledges receivable were due from three and two donors, respectively.
 In general, the Organization does not find itself dependent upon any one donor.